• Skip to primary navigation

 Both chocolates can be substituted for each other in recipes, depending on the desired result, but it's important to note the difference in their sweetness levels.

-In terms of flavor profile, a stark similarity between bittersweet and unsweetened chocolate is its complex flavor notes ranging from fruity citrus to nutty and earthy flavors.
+In terms of flavor, a stark similarity between bittersweet and unsweetened chocolate is its complex flavor notes ranging from fruity citrus to nutty and earthy flavors.

-The texture of these chocolates tends to be denser than milk chocolate because they contain less sugar and therefore more cacao solids.
+The texture of these chocolates is usually denser than milk chocolate because they contain less sugar and therefore more cacao solids.

 Another similarity they share is their use as a base ingredient in various desserts such as cakes, cookies or brownies.